jczy3/jczy3.github.io/_pages/Projects/SPI Communication with STM32F446xx MCUs/stm32.md

 MISO is the data line in which the master receives data and the slave transmits data.

 SS is the slave select pin, which allows the master to select an individual slave for communication.
+Ensure that the master is set as an output pin for SS, and the slave/s are set as input pin/s.

 # SPI vs. other communication protocols
 ---